 Correspondent Banking is the provision of Banking services by one Bank (the "correspondent Bank") to another Bank (the "respondent Bank").
-These services may include cash/funds management, international wire transfers, drawing arrangements for demand drafts and mail transfers, payablethrough-accounts, cheques clearing etc. The Bank will gather sufficient information to understand fully the nature of the business of the correspondent/respondent Bank.
+These services may include cash/funds management, international wire transfers, drawing arrangements for demand drafts and mail transfers, payable-through-accounts, cheques clearing etc. The Bank will gather sufficient information to understand fully the nature of the business of the correspondent/respondent Bank.
 Information on the other Bank"s management, major business activities, level of AML/CFT compliance, purpose of opening the account, identity of any third party entities that will use the correspondent Banking services, and regulatory/supervisory framework in the correspondent's/respondent"s country may be of special relevance.
-Similarly, the Bank will ascertain from publicly available information whether the other Bank has been subject to any money laundering or terrorist financing investigation or regulatory action.
+Similarly, the Bank will ascertain from publicly available information or regulatory action.